rstudio/rstudio-conf-2022-program/working-with-code/shiny-dashboards-for-biomedical-research.md

 talk_id: 22121
 talk_slug: shiny-dashboards-for-biomedical-research
 talk_type: regular
+talk_tags: [champion, public-sector, shiny]
 session_slug: working-with-code
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Shiny Dashboards for Biomedical Research Funding
+talk_title: "Shiny Dashboards for Biomedical Research Funding"
 # A short version of the title, suitable for small displays
 talk_title_short: Shiny Dashboards for Biomedical Research Funding
 # A link to your talk's materials, when ready